Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 “Point of Sale” (POS) refers to the process of accepting payments for in-person purchases at a physical location — for example, a retail store or market stall.

-POS functionality lets you merchants make use of card readers, barcode scanners and other selling hardware during the purchase process, while automatically recording sales and updating inventory levels in the dashboard of your online store.
+POS functionality lets you make use of card readers, barcode scanners and other selling hardware during the purchase process, while automatically recording sales and updating inventory levels in the dashboard of your online store.

-Wix, Shopify and Squarespace all provide point of sale features, but of the three platforms under discussion, Shopify is currently the winner — its POS hardware range is the most extensive and its offering for selling in physical locations the most developed.
+Wix, Shopify and Squarespace all provide point of sale features, but of the three platforms under discussion, Shopify is definitely the winner — its POS hardware range is the most extensive and its offering for selling in physical locations the most developed.

 Wix comes second in this department — it gives you quite a lot of POS functionality, via both third-party companies (Square and SumUp) and and its own new POS system, Wix POS (note that the latter is currently available only in Canada and the US, and to a ‘select’ number of Wix users only).